 Final Exam Activity Ole J. Forsberg, Ph.D.
-Creighton University

 You will write one scenario-question (and an answer for it) for the final examination.
-If the question is good enough, I will use it on the final.
+If the question is good enough, I will use it, or something similar to it, on the final.

 Notice that my best in-class activities combined minute attention to detail with scenarios designed to poke and prod at the important questions in International Law.
 You need to do this with your written questions.
 I will not include all questions.
-I will include only the best.
+I will include only what I deem to be acceptable.
 The grading of the questions is entirely subjective.
 If I like the question, it will receive a higher grade than if I do not like the question.
 To help you write better questions, here is a list of things to do and to do not.